skip to content

 Contact information, firm size, and industry classification for firms were drawn from the Quarterly Census of Employment and Wages (QCEW) data maintained by the Minnesota Department of Employment and Economic Development (DEED).
 Additional contact information was obtained through telephone calls and websites.

-Close to half of employers were sent survey questionnaires during the quarter and asked to supply information on current job vacancies including rates of pay, education and experience requirements, and benefits.
+About 20% of employers were sent survey questionnaires by mail during the one of the two quarters of the survey and asked to supply information on current job vacancies including rates of pay, education and experience requirements, and benefits.
 Firms without job vacancies were also asked to return the survey reporting "no vacancies".
 Additional survey mailings and follow-up telephone calls were used to solicit survey responses.
-Data was collected this way for 1,061 firms in the sample.
-Data was collected by staff directly from firm websites for about 3,465 firms in the sample.
-Some of this was collected by hand and some was collected using web scraping technology and then edited by hand to ensure data quality.
-The firms for which data was collected from websites tended to be the larger firms in the sample.

 Breaks in Series and Re-estimation Processes